code-54063/site/_pages/django-anaconda-env-from-command-line.md

 ---
-title: Setup you Django environment from command line
+title: Setup your Django environment from the command line
 category: django
 order:
 permalink: "/django/anaconda-env-from-command-line"